fatsanogo/MATH-213/README.md

 # Math 213
 ## learnr labs for intro stat
 These labs were originally adapted from labs for Open Intro ISRS by [Dr. Sara Stoudt](https://sastoudt.github.io/).
 This repo was forked from her [original one](https://github.com/sastoudt/nudgeStatLabs).
-Minor implementation edits for Fall 2021 by Kinnaird and Fatou Sanogo Spring 2022 and Fall 2026.
+Implementation edits for Fall 2021 by Kinnaird and Fatou Sanogo Spring 2022 and Fall 2026.

 **For instructors:** an overview of how Dr. Stoudt used this set of learnr labs in an intro stats class can be found [here](https://sastoudt.github.io/posts/2021-06-05-learnr-tutorials-intro-stat/).